kumparan/kumload/README.md

-#kumload
+# kumload

 kumload is database migration tool.
-We can easily migrate database with defined schema in yaml file.
+We can easily migrate a database with defined schema in yaml file.

 - Easy to migrate database
 - Able to stop or continue migration